 When bad weather is expected, customers should check for the following notifications starting at 4 a.m. for morning service and at 11 a.m. for afternoon service:

 - A Rider Express email or text message (sign up at OmniRide.com)

 - A recorded message at (703) 730-6664

 - Announcements on local television stations and on WTOP radio (103.5 FM) if time and circumstances warrant.

 During unanticipated events, notifications via these same methods will be made as soon as possible.

 WHICH STOPS WILL NOT BE SERVED?

-- Prince William area bus stop signs with a snowflake sticker ARE NOT SERVED when the Weather ESP is in effect.
+- Prince William area bus stop signs with a snowflake sticker WILL NOT BE SERVED when the ESP is in effect.